wimbarelds/TimeCircles/README.md

 ### bg_width `(default: 1.2)`

-This option sets the width of the backgroundground circle.
-The width of the background is set relative to the width of the foreground.
+This option sets the width of the background circle.
+The width of the background circle is set relative to the width of the foreground circle.
 A value of 1 means 100%, so a value of 1 would mean having a width equal to your foreground ring.
 Higher and you get wider, lower you get thinner.

     $(".example").TimeCircles({bg_width: 0.5});